NeedsSoySauce/MyMovieList/README.md

 * `REPOSITORY`: Specifies what repository to use.
 Either 'memory' or 'database'.
 * `MAX_LINES_TO_LOAD`: Integer.
 Specifies the maximum number of movies to populate the repository with.
 If not specified all available movies are loaded.

+Additionally, if deploying to an environment like Heroku, the environment variables specified there will take precedence.
+Additionally, the

 ## Execution

 From the project's root and within the activated virtual environment: